sief/play-guard/README.md

 Installation
 ----------

 Not available from central repos yet.
-Just clone the project and run "activator publish-local" in "module".
+Just clone the project, checkout v1.3.1 and run "activator publish-local" in "module".
 This will allow the sample app to fetch it from your local repo.
 To include it in your app, copy the play-guard_2.11-x.x.jar file to your lib folder.